 Please review the applicable information regarding your situation and make arrangements as appropriate:

 We ask that you follow guidance and instructions provided by the federal / provincial governments.

 *** RESIDENCE is currently FULL for Academic Year 2022-23 and offering waitlist ONLY at this time. ***

 Students attending Saint Mary's for the first time who are interested in living in residence can apply online through our Housing Portal.
 Learn more on our Apply for Residence page.

-Please note: If you are a TLC (The Language Centre) student, contact TLC for more information in this regard.
+Note: TLC (The Language Centre) students should contact TLC for more information in this regard.

-What are my residence fees and how do I pay them?
+What are my residence fees?
+How do I pay them?